 July 23, 2020 at 11:30 AM

-- Standard new models will also not cut it (models with the standard development data periods will not represent the current credit environment and so these models will unlikely work as well as needed).
+- Standard new models will also not cut it as models with the standard development data periods will not represent the current credit environment and so these models will most likely not work as well as needed.